 In order to check the accuracy of bead detection, we have assembled a special measurement setup (Figure 2.6.1 upper panel), which allowed us to control lateral position of the capillary in the optical head as well as to rotate the capillary around its axis.
 Using a high precision positioning system, the capillary was moved so that beads were illuminated individually by the laser beam, and multiple measurements of the same bead in a fixed position were performed and recorded.
-Figure 2.6.1 (middle panel) shows a distribution of photon counts measured from an individual bead (see also a red area in Figure.
-2.6.1 (lower panel)).
+Figure 2.6.1 (middle panel) shows a distribution of photon counts measured from an individual bead (see also a red area in Figure 2.6.1 (lower panel)).
 As can be seen, the distribution is Poissonian (mean is equal to variance), which is characteristic of photon counting.
 Thus, we conclude that the accuracy of our measurement system is limited by photon counting noise, which is a fundamental limit.
-Figure 2.6.1 (lower panel) presents a bead map obtained for a group of ~800 Luminex beads (blue dots) in comparison with multiple measurements of a single bead, which was immobilized in the optical head (red dots).
+Figure 26.
+Measurement setup for determination of bead detection accuracy (upper panel), distribution of photon counts measured from individual bead immobilized in the optical head (middle panel), and a bead map of a set of Luminex beads (lower panel) (lower panel) presents a bead map obtained for a group of ~800 Luminex beads (blue dots) in comparison with multiple measurements of a single bead, which was immobilized in the optical head (red dots).

-Figure 2.6.1.
-Measurement setup for determination of bead detection accuracy (upper panel), distribution of photon counts measured from individual bead immobilized in the optical head (middle panel), and a bead map of a set of Luminex beads (lower panel).
+Figure 26.
+Measurement setup for determination of bead detection accuracy (upper panel), distribution of photon counts measured from individual bead immobilized in the optical head (middle panel), and a bead map of a set of Luminex beads (lower panel)